The mince pie is a wonderful Christmas staple whether it’s topped with a circle of fondant, a sprinkling of crumble or simply a pastry star.

 The first written mention of mince pies.

 One of the first written mentions of mince pies was in 1390, in an English cookbook: A Forme of Cury – which was originally written on a scroll under the name “tartes of flesh”.
-Although it had some unusual ingredients, like cheese and eggs.
-This developed throughout the years gradually gaining more sweet items and losing the importance of meat.

 The development of mince pies.

 The biggest change happened during the mid-18th Century, when the cookbooks showed recipes for the sweet mince pies as an alternative to the meaty variety that those of yesteryear were more accustomed to.
 The inclusion of meat was provided as an option rather than a requirement.

 By the 19th Century the sweet pie won the nation over leading up to Christmas and has since become a staple of Christmas time & a tasty tradition many follow world-wide.
 From then on further tweaks, developments, amendments and sweetness levels were carried out until the final product became commonplace in the present day.

 Did you know…

 There is plenty of interesting facts beyond the history of the mince pie though, did you know that the word ‘mince’ actually derives the Latin ‘minutia’ which means smallness.

 Also in Chicago during the era of prohibition, some store-bought mincemeat actually contained a staggering 14% alcohol content!

 Mince pies have had many names over the years which doesn’t surprise anyone when they’ve been around as long as they have; they’ve been called shred pies, Christmas pies and mutton pies to name a few – and originally had a crust a few inches thick.